pisv/gethandly.wiki-playground/Step-Two.md

 It might seem it would never return!
 (Okay, it took about 5 minutes on our machine...)
 Couldn't it do better than this?

-If you set a breakpoint in the `FooFile.hBuildStructure` method and rerun the `FooFileTest` under debugger, you will see that every request for the Foo file's body leads to rebuilding of the whole structure of the source file and hence, to reparsing.
+If you set a breakpoint in the `FooFile.hBuildSourceStructure` method and rerun the `FooFileTest` under debugger, you will see that every request for the Foo file's body leads to rebuilding of the whole structure of the source file and hence, to reparsing.
 It is done six (!) times